LeonardAbbott/FHEProxyVoting/README.md

 ### Frontend Features

-The web interface provides:
+The React-based web interface provides:
+- ⚛️ **Modern React Architecture** - Component-based UI with hooks
 - 🦊 **MetaMask Integration** - Connect your wallet seamlessly
 - 👤 **Voter Registration** - Register as a voter (owner only)
 - 📝 **Proposal Management** - Create and view voting proposals
-- 🗳️ **Encrypted Voting** - Cast private votes with FHE simulation
+- 🗳️ **Encrypted Voting** - Cast private votes with FHEVM SDK
 - 🤝 **Delegation Management** - Delegate or revoke voting power
 - ⚡ **Real-time Updates** - Instant transaction feedback and status
+- 🔄 **Loading States** - Visual feedback for all async operations
+- ❌ **Error Handling** - Comprehensive error messages and recovery

 ### How to Use